I Dream of Jeannie Cusamano: Synopsis

-Carmela sees that Father Phil is now close to the recently widowed Rosalie.
-When he calls on Carmela, knowing she is alone at home, she rebuffs him; she tells him that he takes advantage of spiritually thirsty women and that he is somehow stimulated by the food and the sexual tension.
+Carmela sees that Father Phil is now close to Jackie Aprile's widow Rosalie.
+When he calls on Carmela, knowing that she is alone, she rebuffs him, accusing him of taking advantage of spiritually thirsty women.
 Crushed, he leaves.

-Livia is showing signs of senility, but when Artie visits her, she remembers that Tony was responsible for burning down his restaurant.
-He then angrily confronts Tony with a rifle, but Tony manages to persuade him that his mother is unreliable and confused.
+When Artie visits Livia at Green Grove, she divulges Tony's role in burning down his restaurant.
+Artie then angrily confronts Tony with a rifle, but Tony manages to persuade him that his mother is unreliable and confused.
 Though still enraged, Artie destroys the rifle and leaves.
-As time passes and his newly rebuilt restaurant is a success, he finds peace.
+As time passes, his rebuilt restaurant is a success, and he finds peace.

-Tony goes to Livia's retirement home and grabs a pillow, intending to smother her.
+Tony goes to Green Grove and grabs a pillow, intending to smother his mother.
 However, Livia has just had a stroke and is wheeled past Tony on a gurney.
 Discarding the pillow, he leans very close to her face and whispers that he knows what she did.
 The staff haul him off as he shouts, "Look at her face, she's smiling!"

 Later that night, Tony and his family go to Artie's restaurant to wait out a thunderstorm.
 After a little hesitation, he welcomes them.
-As they eat by candlelight, Tony raises his glass to "the little moments that were good".
+As they eat by candlelight, Tony raises his glass to "the little moments - like this - that were good".